 In order to find the best hair loss treatment, it is important that we identify the hair loss causes correctly.
 The first step towards overcoming the problem of hair loss is to identify the intensity and type of hair loss which might range from thinning of hair to spot baldness (alopecia areata) to losing over 100 strands of hair a day.
 Remember, the loss of 80-100 strands of hair a day is considered normal.
 Hair fall problem is very common especially during rainy season.
 And to prevent hair loss, this monsoon hair routine can surely come to your rescue.

-Generic Causes Of Hair Loss
+3 Common Reasons Of Hair Loss

 Our lifestyle choices have a gradual but definite effect on hair health.
 The most generic causes of hair loss include: